Student Teaching Progam

 within six months of exam); Click for Medical Exam Form

-9) Agree to all terms of the Student Teaching Contract.
-Click here for Student Teaching Contract.
-Click the provided link to see a complete list of schools listed by county used by Murray State University for Student Teaching Placements.
+12) Agree to all terms of the Student Teaching Contract; the contract will be reviewed and electronically signed during the Student Teaching Orientations, therefore printing is not required.
+Click the provided link to view a complete list of schools listed by county used by Murray State University for Student Teaching Placements.

 General Requirements for Kentucky Certification